-A growing body of reforms from high-performing institutions like Georgia State are providing colleges with a playbook for how to improve student outcomes.
-Included in that playbook are reforms that encourage full-time enrollment, limit student choice, mix remedial coursework in with for-credit classes, place a laser-like focus on "milestone" courses, group students by cohort, drastically increase the number of advisors, and make student advising intrusive, rather than reactive.
+And they did it by completely redesigning the institution around student success, instituting a set of reforms that are providing colleges with a playbook for how to improve student outcomes.
+Included in that playbook are reforms that encourage full-time enrollment, limit student choice, mix remedial coursework in with for-credit classes, place a laser-like focus on "milestone" courses, drastically increase the number of advisors, and make student advising intrusive, rather than reactive.
 We need to ensure that colleges across the state - four-year institutions and community colleges alike - are following this playbook.

 While some states - including Michigan - have turned to performance funding to try and push for higher completion rates, we don't support these reforms.
 Most research on these schemes is mixed, and a central concern is that those institutions serving a greater proportion of non-affluent and minority students will be penalized, creating even greater resource gaps.
 Students should not be the ones punished for institutional performance, but this is the likely result of performance funding systems.
 With the creation of Michigan's Center for Educational Performance and Information, the infrastructure is in place to assess the performance of our public universities and community colleges.
 This data should be made widely available, easily accessible, and paired with annual school improvement plans, highlighting how the school will meet certain performance goals, and the resources they need to get there.
 Colleges and universities who are leading the way in student success already do this on their own.
 If institutions aren't committed to a student success playbook, the leadership of the institution should be held accountable.
-In 2014 we conducted a scan, on behalf of the McGregor Fund, of higher education institutions across the country that were moving the needle on student success.84 We found meaningful reforms always came from direction at the top.
+In 2014 we conducted a scan, on behalf of the McGregor Fund, of higher education institutions across the country that were moving the needle on student success.
+We found meaningful reforms always came from direction at the top.
 Student success was the top priority of the institution, and that message was reinforced by the president of the institution.
 Absent leadership from the top, any reforms to encourage greater student success have little hope of taking hold.